Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

-This section establishes that coordinate transform arguments previously used for fast-slow separations of stochastic dynamics \cite[e.g.]{Arnold03, Roberts06k} immediately also encompasses quite general non-autonomous dynamics.
-This section establishes firstly that time dependent coordinate transforms exist from systems with decoupled center modes from un/stable modes (making the time dependent invariant manifolds easy to extract).
-Such a generalised Hartman--Grobman existence theory has previously been established \cite[\S4, e.g.]{Aulbach2000}: the qualitative difference here is that the framing is distinct because here we aim for a backward constructive theory to underpin \cref{sec:nfeep}.
-Secondly, this section establishes that although anticipation of the time dependence may be necessary in the full transform, no anticipation need appear on the center manifold itself.
+This section establishes that coordinate transform arguments previously used for fast-slow separations of stochastic dynamics \cite[e.g.,][]{Arnold03, Roberts06k} generalise to also encompasses quite general non-autonomous dynamics.
+This section establishes firstly that time dependent coordinate transforms exist from systems with decoupled center modes from hyperbolic modes (making the time dependent invariant manifolds easy to extract).
+Such a generalised Hartman--Grobman existence theory has previously been established \cite[\S4, e.g.]{Aulbach2000}: the qualitative difference here is that the framing is distinct because here we provide results to prove the new backward theory of \cref{sec:nfeep}.
+Secondly, this section establishes that although anticipation of the time dependence may be necessary in the full transform (as in the~\(\ou\big(w,tt,{}\big)\) of the example~\eqref{eq:stsetoyxyy}), no anticipation need appear on the center manifold itself.

-This section straightforwardly utilises and synthesises previous research---the black part of \cref{fig:scheme}.
-The novelty here is combining and extending the many aspects together: covering cases of dynamics with stable, center and unstable dynamics; covering cases where the center dynamics may have non-zero growth\slash decay rate; covering non-autonomous effects in a manner that best suit long-time modelling (and potentially stochastic effects). \footnote{\cite{Haragus2011} restrict their normal form Theorem~5.5.2 to periodic time dependence.} One useful outcome is a practical constructive technique, a technique that also underlies web services to construct normal forms and slow manifolds of non-autonomous\slash stochastic dynamical systems \cite[]{Roberts07d}.
-Crucially, \cref{fig:scheme} indicates how the results of this section underpin the new backward \cref{cor:stbackex,pro:stbackem}.
+This section straightforwardly utilises and synthesises previous research.
+The novelty here is combining and extending the many aspects together: covering cases of dynamics with stable, center and unstable dynamics; covering cases where the center dynamics may have non-zero growth\slash decay rate; covering non-autonomous effects in a manner that best suit long-time modelling (and potentially stochastic effects). \footnote{\cite{Haragus2011} restrict their normal form Theorem~5.5.2 to periodic time dependence.} Although the construction technique may be useful in some scenarios, the real importance of this section is that the results underpin the new backward theory of \cref{sec:nfeep} that leads to \cref{cor:stbackex,pro:stbackem}.